-• • • • Bulk Create S etup Setup Settings Map fields Map values Setup To import issues in bu lk, you need to provide the data i in a CSV file format.
-CSV Source File Choose file No file chosen The maximum file upload size is 1,953.6 37 MB. 🗆 Use an existin ng configuration file this importer before, you may have saved d the configuration you used.
+• • • • Bulk Create S etup Setup Settings Map fields Map values Setup To import issues in bu lk, you need to provide the data in a CSV file format.
+CSV Source File Choose file No file chosen The maximum file upload size is 1,953.67 M В. 🗆 Use an existin g configuration file If you have used this importer before, you may have saved the configuration you used.
 You can use that configuration again to save time.
 Next Back